geopython/pygeoapi/docs/source/development.rst

 ^^^^^^^^^^^^^^^^

-You may optionally use `pre-commit`_ in order to check for linting and other static issues before committing changes.
-Pygeoapi's repo includes a ``.pre-commit.yml`` file, check the pre-commit docs on how to set it up - in a nutshell:
+You may optionally use `pre-commit`_ in order to check for linting and other static issues before committing changes. pygeoapi's repo includes a ``.pre-commit.yml`` file, check the pre-commit docs on how to set it up - in a nutshell:

-- pre-commit is mentioned in pygeoapi's ``requirements-dev.txt`` file, so it will be included when you pip install those
+- pre-commit is part of ``requirements-dev.txt`` file, so it will be included when installing same
-- run ``pre-commit install`` once in order to install its git commit hooks.
+- run ``pre-commit install`` once in order to install its git commit hooks
-- optionally, run ``pre-commit run --all-files``, which will run all pre-commit hooks for all files in the repo.
-  This also prepares the pre-commit environment.
+- optionally, run ``pre-commit run --all-files``, which will run all pre-commit hooks for all files in the repository.
+Note that this also prepares the pre-commit environment
-- from now on, whenever you do a ``git commit``, the pre-commit hooks will run and the commit will only be done if all checks pass
+- When subsequent ``git commit`` commands are run, the pre-commit hooks will run and commit on passing checks

 Building the documentation
 --------------------------

-To build the documentation in pygeoapi we use `Sphinx`_.
-The documentation is located in the docs folder.
+Documentation is managed using `Sphinx`_ and located in the ``docs`` directory.

 .. note::
-   For the following instructions to work, you must be located in the root folder of pygeoapi.
+   The following commands should be run from the root folder of the repository.

 Install the dependencies necessary for building the documentation using the following command: